-A Climate Change and Decarbonization For further information regarding climate measures, see p.
-55 ff Goal 1: Manage and adapt to climate risks and opportunities In the reporting year, the Nordex Group reviewed its comprehensive assessment of climate-related risks and opportunities according to TCFD recommendations and EU Taxonomy requirements, and updated and extended the solutions identified in response to the main physical risks in a climate change adaptation plan. • Goal 2: Define science-based targets (SBTs) in line with 1.5°C target ambition Following its SBT commitment in 2021, the Nordex Group developed its near-term and net-zero targets based on the corporate carbon footprint (CCF) 2022 and submitted them for validation to the SBTi at the end of 2023. • Goal 3: Achieve climate neutrality (scopes 1 and 2) by 2023 and continuously improve climate impact We finalized and published the global Green Electricity Policy in 2023.
+Focus Topic Goals 2023 target achievement and explanation Achieved Our Products For further information regarding products measures, see p.
+40 ff Goal 2: I Goal 1: Provide fully recyclable blades by 2032 The Nordex Group is collaborating with external projects such as EoLO-HUBs, RenerCycle, and RE SORT to ensure the recycling of rotor blade materials and create a circular economy.
+These three promising projects were launched in 2023 to achieve the goal of producing fully recyclable rotor blades.
+Goal 2: Decrease carbon footprint of turbines by 25% by 2025 In 2023, we conducted two additional LCA studies for N149/5.X and N163/6.X turbines 1 .
+The results once again highlight the very low specific carbon footprint of wind energy.
+Goal 3: Keep customer satisfaction at a high level of 4 (scale 1 - 6) In the reporting year, the Nordex Group achieved an average customer satisfaction score of 4.5 (4.6 in the area of project activities and a score of 4.4 in the area of service activities).
+Environment Climate Change and Decarbonization For further information Goal 1: Manage and adapt to climate risks and opportunities In the reporting year, the Nordex Group reviewed its comprehensive assessment of climate-related risks and opportunities according to TCFD recommendations and EU Taxonomy requirements, and updated and extended the solutions identified in response to the main physical risks in a climate change adaptation plan. regarding climate measures, see p.
+55 ff Goal 2: Define science-based targets (SBTs) in line with 1.5°C target ambition Following its SBT commitment in 2021, the Nordex Group developed its near-term and net-zero targets based on the corporate carbon footprint (CCF) 2022 and submitted them for validation to the SBTi at the end of 2023. • Goal 3: Achieve climate neutrality (scopes 1 and 2) by 2023 and continuously improve climate impact We finalized and published the global Green Electricity Policy in 2023.
 Furthermore, we continued to develop a climate action plan for scopes 1 and 2, identifying more than 20 measures across all production areas.
 Finally, we will start to buy high-quality carbon offsets for our remaining scope 1 and 2 emissions covering 2023 in early 2024. •

-1 The LCA studies were not part of the audit by PwC, but the base LCA model was externally audited by DEKRA and the studies were verified by ICMO.
+1 The LCA studies were not part of the audit by PwC, but the base LCA model was externally audited by DEKRA and the studies were verified by ICMQ.
 External verification for N149/5.X and N163/6.X is planned in financial year 2024 (after editorial deadline).